Skip to main content

 Key takeaways:

-• Wegovy (semaglutide) is an injectable medication that’s approved for weight loss.
-Due to its popularity, fake or counterfeit Wegovy products are on the market.
+• Wegovy (semaglutide) is a weight-loss medication that comes in injectable and pill form.
+Due to its popularity, fake or counterfeit Wegovy injections are on the market.

 • Real Wegovy pens have one of five colors on the label: green, pink, brown, blue, and black.
 Unlike Ozempic or insulin pens, you don’t need to dial up a dose or push a button at the top to start the injection.

 • Fake Wegovy pens and cartons may look different from the real thing.
+Wegovy pills are newer, but it’s still a good idea to keep an eye out for fakes.
 The manufacturer’s website is a good source of truth for Wegovy images to ensure your product is legitimate.

 • Your local pharmacy is the best place to get legitimate Wegovy.
 While a mail order pharmacy can also be a good option, it’s important to verify that it’s a trusted source.